 Patients with MIS-C have fever, abdominal pain, trouble breathing, chest pain, evidence of inflammation on laboratory testing and dysfunction of at least one organ system (kidney, heart, brain or gastrointestinal tract).
 This syndrome has been reported in patients who test both positive and negative for COVID-19 by nasal swab, but almost always with positive antibodies to COVID-19 by blood tests.

 - Chest pain

 - Swollen or peeling hands or feet

 - Swollen lymph nodes

-How is the syndrome diagnosed?
+How is MIS-C diagnosed?

 Children with suspected inflammatory response should be evaluated promptly.
 In addition to a history and physical examination, patients are likely to need X-rays, blood tests and a nasal swab to test for COVID-19.
 Some children will need cardiac evaluation with an electrocardiogram and/or echocardiogram.